+.Gifts for building social and communication skills can be both fun and skill-building.
 The holiday season is upon us once again.
-Here are some fun gift ideas for games that help kids build social and communication skills that are important for their future.
-Many games can be modified to your child’s needs and keep in mind that these games can all be adapted to meet various skill levels of players, so remember to play any way you like.
+Here are some fun gift ideas for games that help kids build social and communication skills.
+Many games can be modified to your child’s needs, and keep in mind that these games can all be adapted to meet various skill levels of players, so remember to play any way you like.

 Guess Who: This is a great game for working on asking and answering yes/no questions, as well as working on paying attention to facial features and expressions.
-Each player has a board of 24 faces, and by asking a series of questions, players try to guess which faces their opponent has picked.
+Each player has a board of 24 faces.
+Players ask a series of questions to guess which faces their opponent has picked.
 Whoever guesses their opponent’s choice first is the winner.
 This game has multiple editions, but I especially love this updated version because the characters are much more diverse than in the original.
 You can even take your own photographs to insert into the board for a more personalized game!

 Tall Tales: Tall Tales is a collaborative storytelling game with various gameplay options that allow players to work either individually or together to create imaginative stories.
 Players pull story pieces from a pouch and then tell a story that must include all of their pieces.
 This game is excellent for working on imagination and flexibility.
-When kids are working with one another to tell a story, it gives them opportunities to create and use language while also allowing space for the thoughts and ideas of others.
+When kids work with one another to tell a story, it gives them opportunities to create and use language.
+This dynamic also allows space for the thoughts and ideas of others.

 Hedbanz: This is another great game for working on asking and answering questions, but with a broader scope of possibilities than Guess Who?.
 In the game of Hedbanz, players wear headbands that hold a card with a picture of an object, food, animal, etc., and then have to ask other players yes/no questions to try to determine what picture is on their head.
-The game comes with a timer, but if your child struggles to communicate in a fast manner, you can leave out that aspect of the game.
+The game comes with a timer.
+However, if your child struggles to communicate quickly, you can leave out that aspect.

 LeapFrog Fridge Phonics Magnetic Letter Set: This was one of my son’s absolute favorite toys when he was little, so it has a special place in my heart!
-It’s a perfect gift for a younger child or even for someone who may be a little older than the recommended age if they still need some help with phonics.
-The letter set teaches the names of the letters and the sounds that they make with fun songs that make them easy to remember (I can still sing them, and my son probably hasn’t played with this for almost ten years).
+It’s a perfect gift for a younger child.
+It may also be great for someone older than the recommended age if they still need some help with phonics.
+The letter set teaches the names of the letters and the sounds they make with fun songs that make them easy to remember.
 It even comes with three pieces that can be personalized with family photographs!
-The other reason I really love this toy is that it can help lay the foundation for reading and spelling, which are particularly critical skills for children like my son, who rely on spelling or typing for fluent communication.
+I also love this toy because it can help lay the foundation for reading and spelling.
+The game is particularly fun for children who rely on spelling or typing for fluent communication.

 What Do You Meme?
 This game is excellent for those who struggle with perspective taking and/or reading facial expressions.
-This activity could be a fun way to draw attention to people’s faces because it requires the player to look at faces and guess what they might be thinking or feeling.
+This activity could be a fun way to draw attention to people’s faces.
+It requires the player to look at faces and guess what they might think or feel.
 In addition, adding a bit of humor to games can help make working on social skills fun and exciting.